 If a course has been revised (e.g. department, title, unit value, etc.), applicants should select the course from the system and make the necessary change(s) to reflect the 2017-18 and/or 2018-19 course information.

-1) If a course is new for 2017-18 and/or 2018-19 and does not appear in the search results, students should manually enter the course into UC TAP exactly as it will appear on the transcript (subject, course number, title, grade and number of units).
-Refer to the following Course Reports:
+If a course is new for 2017-18 and/or 2018-19 and does not appear as a course option, students should manually enter the course exactly as it will appear on the transcript (subject, course number, title, grade and number of units)

-2) If the course is not new but has been updated since 2016-17 (department/subject name change, change in number of units, etc.), students should manually enter the course into UC TAP exactly as it will appear on the transcript (with the current subject name, course number, title, grade and number of units).
-They should NOT choose the former/obsolete course from the search results, as this could impact their eligibility for transfer.
-(Note: if the only change to the course is the number of units, e.g. POLI 1, the former course could be selected and the number of units could be changed in the system) Refer to the following Course Reports:
+If the course is not new but has been updated since 2016-17 (department/subject name change, change in number of units, etc.) and the change isn't reflected in the application system, students should manually enter the course exactly as it will appear on the transcript (with the current subject name, course number, title, grade and number of units).
+Do NOT choose the former/obsolete course from the search results, as this could impact their eligibility for transfer.
+Refer to the following, as needed:

-3) Students should manually enter all non-transferable courses into UC TAP, as well as coursework from any non-California community college(s).
+Students should manually enter all non-transferable courses and coursework from non-California community colleges.

-4) Students are encouraged to add a note to their TAG application explaining instances when UC transferable courses are manually entered into the system (e.g. SPCH 10 changed to COMM 10; POLI 1 increased from 4 to 5 units) to assist UC admission staff.
+Students are encouraged to add a note in the Academic History Comments area explaining instances when UC transferable courses are manually entered into the system (for example, SPCH 10 changed to COMM 10; POLI 1 increased from 4 to 5 units) to assist UC admission staff.

 - Register for a Transfer Center Workshop - UC TAG, CSU Application, UC Application.

-- Visit the Transfer Center to consult with an academic adviser or counselor.
+- Visit the Transfer Center to consult with a counselor or academic adviser.

 - Meet with Four-Year University Representatives scheduled to visit De Anza College.